 At Rogosheske, Rogosheske & Atkins, PLLC, our attorneys have over 80 years of combined experience and are ready to aggressively fight the allegations made against you.
 In these cases, we collect and review witness statements and other pieces of evidence to help maintain innocence and weaken the State’s case.

 When you turn to our firm, we’ll be with you every step of the way.
-Discuss your situation by calling us at (651) 413-9004 today.
+Discuss your situation by calling our St. Paul assault attorneys at (651) 413-9004 today.

 Minnesota Assault Laws

 The two primary types of assault include domestic and aggravated.
 A conviction for either can result in incarceration.
 At Rogosheske, Rogosheske & Atkins, PLLC, our St. Paul assault attorneys have an intimate understanding of the law and numerous resources we use when handling assault cases.
 When you hire us, you can trust that we will develop a solid defense on your behalf.

 The types of conviction penalties associated with assault include:

 - Up to 20 years in prison and up to $30,000 in fines for first-degree assault